ierhyna/hexo-reading-time/README.md

 ```
 It will display `X min. read`.

-You can cutomize the by passing the second argument as a string:
+You can cutomize the output by passing the second argument as a string:
 ```
 <%- readingTime(page.content, 'min.') %>
 ```